How to Create Technical Tests that Keep Applicants Engaged

 N.B. when screening candidates, try to focus on professional experience.
 Looking at personal projects is overwhelmingly disadvantageous to those with busy family lives and tends to be biased towards younger candidates.

-Technical assessments can be great for employer branding, if you do them right.
+Technical tests can be great for employer branding if you do them right.
 Developers like being tested for their skills.
 For a majority of technical candidates, the substance of what they’re doing is key, and being tested on their abilities makes the hiring process feel more robust.

 They should not be seen as a way to trick a developer.
 Let them use their own equipment (but also have something to provide if they don’t have something appropriate), prep them before they begin as to what to expect, without giving too much information away.
 Make sure they’re comfortable and they’ll be singing your praises.